-Conservation agriculture brings favourable changes in soil properties that affect the delivery of nature's contribution to people (NCPs)
+Conservation agriculture brings favourable changes in soil properties that affect the delivery of nature's contribution to people (NCPs) or ecosystem services, including climate regulation through carbon sequestration and GHG emissions (Palm et al. 2013; Sapkota et al.

-or ecosystem services, including climate regulation through carbon sequestration and GHG emissions (Palm et al. 2013; Sapkota et al. 2017a).
-However, by analysing datasets for soil carbon in the tropics, Powlson et al. (2014, 2016) argued that the rate of SOC increase and resulting GHG mitigation in CA systems, from zero-tillage in particular, has been overstated (Chapter 2).
+2017a).
+However, by analysing datasets for soil carbon in the tropics, Powlson et al. (2014, 2016) argued that the rate of SOC increase labour (Aryal et al. 2015) although a gender shift of the labour burden to women have also been described (Giller et al. 2009).